Ulric Neisser: Flashbulb memories

 Neisser conducted further research on flashbulb memories, aiming to clarify the manner in which memories are constructed.
 One study involved individuals' recollections of the 1989 California earthquake.
-Using subjects in California, near the quake, and others in Atlanta, far from it, Neisser examined differences in the recollections of those who actually that experienced the event and those who simply heard about it.
+Using subjects in California, near the quake, and others in Atlanta, far from it, Neisser examined differences in the recollections of those who actually experienced the event and those who simply heard about it.
 Neisser used surveys to collect data on the emotional impact of the earthquake and on individual memories of the earthquake to study possible associations between memory and emotion.
 In the spring of 1991, Neisser contacted participants to compare their current accounts of the earthquake with their previous accounts.
 He found that, in comparison to participants in Atlanta, the California students generally had more accurate recollections of the earthquake.